 I promise that after this recipe I will give homemade colored chips a rest.
 Ever since I discovered that I could color white chocolate chips, they have been popping up as an ingredient in all of my recipes.
 Is there a difference between excited and obsessed?
 First, I made my own pink chips.
 Then, I used melted green chips to make a swirly topping for brownie bites.
 Today, I give you a recipe for a rainbow.

 Technically, these blondies should be called Rainbow Chunks Blondies, but everyone would wonder what a rainbow chunk was.
 Rainbow Chips are readily understood and sound more appealing.
-Chocolate chunks are much easier and quicker to make than piping chips.
+Creating colorful chocolate chunks is MUCH easier and quicker to make than piping individual chips.
 Once the chunks are baked into a bar or cookie, their original shape is unimportant.

 To make the colored bits, I melted ½ cup of white chocolate chips in the microwave, then mixed in a few drops of regular food coloring gel.
 On a cookie sheet covered with parchment paper, I spread the colored chocolate into a small rectangle about ¼” thick.
 I made seven different colored rectangles (slight overkill in the color department), then put the cookie sheet into the freezer for 15 minutes, to allow the chocolate to set firmly.
 Once set, the rectangles can be chopped into chunks.
 This method gave me the colored morsels I needed for this recipe, with plenty of extra for future baking.